dingers-music/dingers-music.github.io/_posts/2019-04-13-lookin-playboi-carti.md

 > Told the girl I do not wanna fuck told her just lick, woo
 > Lick, lick, lick, ohh, ohh, ohh.

-In its first occurrence, “lick” is a colloquialism for an easy source of money, particularly through robbing.
+In its first occurrence, “lick”[^lick] is a colloquialism for an easy source of money, particularly through robbing.
 However, he later uses the word to describe non-committal oral sex, a clever mix up.
 Surely there’s no more to be gleaned from that verse, right?
 Wrong.
 Take a look again carefully; doesn’t something